buglabs/openxc-buglabs/Social Mobile Template/README.md

 [EMULATOR MODE](#emulator-mode):
 https://openxc.freeboard.io/board/SvtcP0
 The Emulator offers the ability to demo the functionality of the application without needing live OpenXC device data.
-By using Dweet.io's Try it Now feature on any device with an accelerometer (ie: smartphones, laptops), you can tilt your device to emulate changes in a vehicle sensors
+By using Dweet.io's Try it Now feature on any device with an accelerometer (ie: smartphones, laptops), you can tilt your device to emulate changes in a vehicle's sensors.

 [LIVE DATA MODE](#live-data-mode):
 https://openxc.freeboard.io/board/cYoEd6

-The Live Data template responds to data coming from real OpenXC devices
+The Live Data template responds to data coming from real OpenXC devices.

+Three alerts are included:
+* Distance - Triggered when either Sub User is outside a set proximity from the Master user (Default: 50 miles)
+* Speed - Notifies Master user when either Sub User drives faster than the given speed threshold (Default: 90 MPH)
+* Deceleration - Triggered when a Sub User decreases speed by the set amount between two subsequent updates (Default: 30 MPH)

+**Note: In either mode, the template will not function properly unless all three OpenXC devices are connected, or there is at least one historical dweet available for each device)**

 How to Use
 ==========